eng-105/eng-105.github.io/syllabus.md

 ## Attendance

-The writing program attendance policy allows students one week total of unexcused absences.
+Please contact me via email if you will be absent from class.
+The writing program attendance policy allows students one week total of unexcused absences; since we meet twice a week, this means you may miss class twice this semester, no questions asked.
 Each additional week of unexcused absence will reduce your final grade by one full letter.
 University-approved absences are excepted.
 In the case of a university-approved absence, please provide me with appropriate documentation.

 ## UB Learns Portfolio